wavefrontHQ/docs/pages/doc/delta_counters.md

 AWS Lambda allows you to specify functions that you want to run -- and then you can stop worrying about the function execution.
 For example, assume that you want to generate a thumbnail each time any of your users uploads images to a folder.
 You can write a Lambda function that monitors the folders and takes care of thumbnail generation for you.
 AWS runs as many of the functions as necessary to handle the current workload, and you don't have to worry about scaling up or down.

 Delta counters make monitoring easy for this use case.
-Operations for Applications aggregates the metrics that come from different invocations of the same function.
+Tanzu Observability aggregates the metrics that come from different invocations of the same function.
 The AWS Lambda Functions integration comes preconfigured with several delta counters and a gauge for standard metrics.
 In addition, you can monitor custom business metrics by using our SDK to define a wrapper for your AWS Lambda function.
 See the [AWS Lambda Functions Integration](aws-lambda-functions.html) for setup instructions.

 ## Using Delta Counters